 Data Processing Methods and Types of Data Processing

-Generally, organizations employ computer systems to carry out a series of operations on the data to present, interpret, or obtain information.
-The process includes activities like data entry, summary, calculation, storage, etc. A useful and informative output is presented in various appropriate forms such as diagrams, reports, graphics, etc. Data processing is important in business and scientific operations.
+Generally, Organizations employ computer systems to carry out a series of operations on the data to present, interpret, or to obtain information.
+The process includes activities like data entry, summary, calculation, storage, etc. A useful and informative output is presented in various appropriate forms such as diagrams, reports, graphics, etc. Data processing is mainly important in business and scientific operations.
 Business data is repeatedly processed, and usually needs large volumes of output.
 Scientific data requires numerous computations and usually needs fast-generating outputs.

 Read About: Data Processing | Meaning, Definition, Steps

 Methods of Data Processing and Data Processing Techniques

 There are number of methods and types of data processing.
 Based on the data processing system and the requirement of the project, suitable data processing methods can be used.
 Three methods of data processing have been presented below:

 - Manual Data Processing

 Data is processed manually without using any machine or tool to get the required results.
 In manual data processing, all the calculations and logical operations are performed manually on the data.
 Similarly, data is transferred manually from one place to another.
 This method of data processing is very slow, and errors may also occur in the output.
 Mostly, Data is processed manually in many small business firms as well as government offices & institutions.
 In an educational institute, for example, marks sheets, fee receipts, and other financial calculations (or transactions) are performed by hand.
 This method is avoided as far as possible because of the very high probability of error, labor intensive and very time-consuming.
 This type of data processing forms the very primitive stage when technology was not available, or it was not affordable.
 With the advancement of technology, the dependency on manual methods has drastically decreased.
 This also makes processing expensive and requires large manpower depending on the data required to be processed.
 Example includes selling of commodity on shop.